Bioinformatics analysis aimed at answering your research questions.

 Identify and understand genomic variation and mutations.

-Whole-genome, whole-exome and targeted sequencing allows mapping and studying genetic variants or mutations.
+Whole-genome, whole-exome and targeted sequencing allows mapping and studying of genetic variants or mutations.
 Our genome variation analysis identifies SNPs, indels, gene copy numbers, and genomic rearrangements from the various types of DNA-sequencing and microarray data.

 Uncover differences in gene expression and pathways.

-Discover unexpected insights in large data sets.
+Discover unexpected insights from large data sets.

-Besides the actual bioinformatics analysis, our service is about continuous support, communication, and making discoveries together.
+Aside from the actual bioinformatics analysis, our service is about continuous support, communication, and making discoveries together.